 Requirements for the performance test to become a Master Smith (MS):

 - Eligibility:The candidate for MS must be a Journey Smith member for at least one year.
-At this point, they can take their performance test with an ABS Master Smith; however, they must have been a Journeyman Smith at least 2 years before they can test for MS.
+At this point, they can take their performance test with an ABS Master Smith; however, they must have been a Journeyman Smith for at least two years before testing for MS.

-- Performance Test:MS candidate can only test with a pattern-welded Damascus blade per the test knife specifications.
+- Performance Test:MS candidates can only test with a pattern-welded Damascus blade per the test knife specifications.
 There are guidelines for the knife to be used.
-The test is a 4-part event.
-All 4 parts have to be passed in order for the MS candidate to become eligible to test for MS.
+A test is a 4-part event.
+The MS candidate must pass all four parts of the test to become eligible to test for Master Smith.

-- Wood Chopping:This is done to demonstrate the edges toughness.
+- Wood Chopping:This test demonstrates the edges’ toughness.
 A construction grade 2X4 is used for this test.

 What I look for is:

 - Price:This should be influenced by #2.
-Additionally, materials used, demand and how their retail prices hold up in the aftermarket.
-Right now, too many makers prices are not commensurate with the position in the market.
+The materials used, the demand for their knives, and how their retail prices hold up in the aftermarket.
+Right now, too many makers’ prices are not commensurate with the position in the market.

-- Communication:Do they answer emails or return phone calls in a timely manner.
+- Communication:Do they answer emails or return phone calls on time?
 Do they make sure (to the best of their abilities) you are receiving the knife you want?
 Point: Communication is a two-way street.
-It is essential that both the customer and custom knife maker communicate in a clear and concise manner.
+Both the customer and custom knife maker must communicate clearly and concisely.

 For additional information on what it takes to become a Master Smith I would recommend you follow this link the ABS website: http://www.americanbladesmith.com/index.php?section=pages&id=172